-Where there is dust in a home, there are almost always dust mites: tiny insects (spider-like arachnids) that feed off the dead skin flakes we shed every day.
+Where there is dust in a home, there are almost always dust mites: tiny arachnids that feed off the dead skin flakes we shed every day.
 Invisible to the naked eye, dust mites don't bite like head lice or bed bugs.
 They don't spread disease, but they do leave droppings that can aggravate allergies and asthma, leaving the sufferer with a stuffy nose, itchy eyes, a cough, and other symptoms.

 Dust mites are found in the highest concentrations in areas of the home where we spend hours and on surfaces that trap dust, like mattresses, fabrics, and carpeting that can't be washed regularly.
 Dust mites thrive in warm, humid environments and multiply quickly and easily.
 Frequent cleaning, including doing laundry, can reduce dust levels in your home.